Dan Howdle August 30th, 2024

 Virgin runs on its own exclusive network, whereas BT operates over the widely used Openreach network, but whatever package you currently have – broadband, TV or phone – switching between the two need not be a hassle.
 This guide outlines everything you need to know about switching between BT and Virgin Media.

-If you are just looking to switch all your services – broadband, TV and phone – from one provider to the other, then that is a fairly simple task.
+If you are just looking to switch all your services – broadband, TV, and phone – from one provider to the other, then that is a fairly simple task.
 In general, taking all your services from one provider is ideal as the contract length will be the same for each service, you have one point of contact if any problems arise, and invariably it will be cheaper to take everything in a bundle with one provider.

 Before you go any further, you’ll need to check whether your required services from BT or Virgin Media are available in your area by choosing one of the options below.

 Whether you’re after a single service or a TV and broadband bundle, finding the best deal is easiest when all the information you need is in one place.
-Our comparison pages make life easy, enabling you to compare features, costs and contracts simply and effectively.
+Our comparison pages make life easy, enabling you to compare features, costs, and contracts simply and effectively.

 Switching between Virgin Media and BT is a bit more involved than switching between providers on the same network, but it just means you will need to contact both BT and Virgin yourself – whichever way you are switching.

-You’ll need to contact BT to let it know you are leaving and to cancel your services – Virgin won’t do it for you.
+You’ll need to contact BT to let them know you are leaving and to cancel your services – Virgin won’t do it for you.
 To ensure a seamless switchover, make sure you arrange to disconnect with BT on the same day or just after your Virgin Media connection starts.

 You’ll need to arrange your BT installation date first, then cancel your services with Virgin.
-To avoid being without a connection, let Virgin know your BT activation date and arrange for your Virgin Media service to be stopped shortly afterwards.
+To avoid being without a connection, let Virgin know your BT activation date and arrange for your Virgin Media service to be stopped shortly afterward.

 However, if you are leaving Virgin Media and desperate to get out of your contract early, BT will credit your new account with up to £300 if Virgin charges you termination fees.
 The funds will go into your account and offset future bills – you won't receive a lump sum of cash.

-If you are leaving Virgin Media, you will undoubtedly be offered cheaper deals and other incentives to tempt you to stay as Virgin does not like to lose customers.
+If you are leaving Virgin Media, you will undoubtedly be offered cheaper deals and other incentives to tempt you to stay, as Virgin does not like to lose customers.
 These offers may well be worth considering before you make your final decision to leave.
-BT on the other hand, rarely gets involved in haggling so don't expect the same treatment if you are leaving BT.
+BT, on the other hand, rarely gets involved in haggling so don't expect the same treatment if you are leaving BT.

 Use our switching reminder and we'll email you when your deal is coming to an end so you don't lose out!

-Because you are switching between two networks, moving your broadband from BT to Virgin Media (or vice versa) isn’t quite as simple as switching between two providers on the Openreach network, but if you plan ahead and keep all parties informed it should go smoothly and you'll be switched over in no time.
+Set reminderBecause you are switching between two networks, moving your broadband from BT to Virgin Media (or vice versa) isn’t quite as simple as switching between two providers on the Openreach network, but if you plan ahead and keep all parties informed, it should go smoothly and you'll be switched over in no time.

 When switching from BT to Virgin Media there will be set-up fees to pay.
 This is the case for most TV and broadband providers.
 Virgin Media should clearly state all these fees to you before you make your purchase.